stomp/stomp-spec/src/stomp-specification-1.1.md

 * `version` : The version of the STOMP protocol the session will be using.
   See [Protocol Negotiation](#protocol_negotiation) for more details.

-STOMP 1.1 servers MAY set the following headers
+STOMP 1.1 servers MAY set the following headers:

 * `session` : A session id that uniquely identifies the session.